samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Hit Point Dice

 Hit Point Dice, or Hit Dice for short, help determine a player character’s Hit Point maximum, as explained in [chapter 2](/sources/dnd/phb-2024/creating-a-character).
 Most monsters also have Hit Dice.
-A creature can spend Hit Dice during a Short Rest to regain [Hit Points](#HitPoints). *See also* “[Short Rest](#ShortRest).”
+A creature can spend Hit Dice during a Short Rest to regain [Hit Points](#HitPoints). *See also* "[Short Rest](#ShortRest)."

 ---

 ### Hit Points

 Hit Points (HP) are a measure of how difficult it is to kill or destroy a creature or an object.
 Damage reduces Hit Points, and healing restores them.
-You can’t have more Hit Points than your Hit Point maximum, and you can’t have less than 0. *See also* “[Breaking Objects](#BreakingObjects)” and chapter 1 (“[Damage and Healing](/sources/dnd/phb-2024/playing-the-game#HitPoints)”).
+You can’t have more Hit Points than your Hit Point maximum, and you can’t have less than 0. *See also* "[Breaking Objects](#BreakingObjects)" and chapter 1 ("[Damage and Healing](/sources/dnd/phb-2024/playing-the-game#HitPoints)").

 ---

 ### Hostile [Attitude]

 A Hostile creature views you unfavorably.
-You have [Disadvantage](#Disadvantage) on an ability check to influence a Hostile creature. *See also* “[Influence](#InfluenceAction).”
+You have [Disadvantage](#Disadvantage) on an ability check to influence a Hostile creature. *See also* "[Influence](#InfluenceAction)."

 ---

 ### Hover

 Some creatures can hover, as noted in their stat blocks, and some spells and other effects grant the ability to hover.
-Hovering while flying prevents you from falling in certain circumstances. *See also* “[Flying](#Flying).”
+Hovering while flying prevents you from falling in certain circumstances. *See also* "[Flying](#Flying)."

 ---